Skip to main content

 What is KYC and Why Does it Matter?

 KYC stands for Know Your Customer.
 Before you allow anyone to move money through your application, Nigerian law requires you to verify that they are who they claim to be.
-This is not just a technical requirement — it protects you, your customers, and the financial system from fraud, money laundering, and identity theft.
+This isn’t just a technical requirement.
+It protects you, your customers, and the financial system from fraud, money laundering, and identity theft.
 The Central Bank of Nigeria (CBN) KYC regulations apply to every financial service that processes payments on behalf of customers.
 We give you APIs to complete these checks instantly, without your customers having to visit a branch or scan physical documents.

-KYC checks are required before you may credit or debit a customer’s account for the first time.
-Build verification into your customer onboarding flow, not as an afterthought.
+Run KYC before you credit or debit a customer’s account for the first time.
+Build verification into your onboarding flow, not as an afterthought.

 Three Types of Verification